 - The Thumbnail settings pop-up window will appear, which allows you to crop the image for two different applications: Video thumbnail and Carousel.
 Select the tab you want to crop.
 The Carousel tab has three crop areas to accommodate different carousel layouts.

 - Use the plus and minus buttons below the image (or the scroll wheel on your mouse) to zoom in or out.
+(However, note that the image will adjust when viewing to fill the whole video frame.)

 - Click on the image and drag it to show the area you want.
 (Repeat steps 6 to 8 if you want the image cropped for all applications.)